avoceteditors/jdion/README.md

 # dion
-Document processor written n Java.
+Document processor written in C, Python, Clojure and ClojureScript.